kimmodal/AI-Learning-Resources/README.md

   - David Dworken & Oliver Weller-Davie.
 [Beyond permission prompts: making Claude Code more secure and autonomous](https://www.anthropic.com/engineering/claude-code-sandboxing). *Engineering at Anthropic*.
 Oct 2025.
     > "It is worth noting that **effective sandboxing requires both filesystem and network isolation**.
 Without network isolation, a compromised agent could exfiltrate sensitive files like SSH keys; without filesystem isolation, a compromised agent could easily escape the sandbox and gain network access.
 It’s by using both techniques that we can provide a safer and faster agentic experience for Claude Code users."
   - Luis Cardoso.
 [A Field Guide to Sandboxes for AI](https://www.luiscardoso.dev/blog/sandboxes-for-ai).
 Jan 2026.
-    > a thorough introduction to containers, gvisors, microvms, and wasm/isolates.<br>
+    > a thorough introduction to containers, gvisor, microvms, and wasm/isolates.<br>
     > > "containers are not a sufficient security boundary for hostile code.
 They can be hardened, and that matters.
 But they still share the host kernel.
 The failure modes I see most often are misconfiguration and kernel/runtime bugs — plus a third one that shows up in AI systems: policy leakage."
   - [Sandboxing Agents with AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/concepts/sandboxing-concept.html). *NVIDIA AI Workbench User Guide*
     > What Sandboxing Does Not Cover